 For many students abroad, the risks associated with taking a public stand still exist, and an act as small as an Instagram story post can have serious consequences for individuals’ physical safety.

-“At a liberal arts college like this, the student population, especially the Chinese student population, is very small and everyone knows each other,” said an anonymous student.
+“At a liberal arts college like this, the student population, especially the Chinese student population, is very small and everyone knows each other,” the anonymous mainland Chinese student said.
 “You either don’t want to be hated by others who have a more pro-Beijing view and will see you as an alien or you don’t want them to tell on you.
 If those people get mad at you, they can very well report you to the online cyber police.
 For people like me who have liberal thought or for moderates, they tend to keep it away because there is a real danger of life there.
 It is not just about your life but about the security of family still in mainland China.
 If you are being wanted by government, you can stay here and apply for political asylum, but your family is still back home.”

 Many Chinese students sympathetic to the cause of Hong Kong protesters expressed concern that they would face severe backlash from their mainland peers at the University, and that their opinions would be reported to the CCP.
 During one of my interviews with an anonymous source, I was asked to take special care to close the windows and blinds in a private classroom.
 Conducting additional interviews in uncrowded academic building and campus locations out of earshot, students expressed similar concerns.